-IntroductionThe VAB-820 board combines a 1GHz Freescale Cortex-A9 ARM SoC with a big variety of connectivity options.
-Freescale SoCs are industry-leading in terms of reliability in harsh environments, for example providing a wide operating temperature range of -20°C ~ 70°C. The VAB-820 has a maximum Total Dissipated Power of less than 7W.
+IntroductionThe VAB-820 board combines a 1GHz NXP Cortex-A9 ARM SoC with a big variety of connectivity options.
+NXP SoCs are industry-leading in terms of reliability in harsh environments, for example providing a wide operating temperature range of -20°C ~ 70°C. The VAB-820 has a maximum Total Dissipated Power of less than 7W.
 Among other areas, this board is great for:

 • advanced industrial automation

 • energy management

 This board packs a lot of connectivity into an ultra-compact Pico-ITX form factor.
 Graphic output is through either HDMI or dual-channel LVDS connectors, and S-video for capture-in.
 Supports up to 4 USB 2.0 ports, and USB OTG.
 Has two COM port pin headers, CANbus, and 8-bit GPIO.
 Extension is possible by the mini-PCIe slot onboard.
 Audio can be output through stereo lines or over HDMI.

 Software is provided in the form of a Yocto based Board Support Package (BSP), building on the industry standard quality of NXP BSPs, and adding VIA-specific modifications.

 Real-time applications are also supported through the widely used Xenomai development framework.
 For more details and benchmarks see our blog post.